 I am an Assistant Professor of Finance at the Yale School of Management.
 Prior to joining Yale, I obtained my Ph.D. in financial economics from Copenhagen Business School.

-My primary research area is empirical asset pricing, where I like to explore new data sets, especially those related to subjective expectations.
-My research projects are typically data-intensive and use advanced statistical methods such as machine learning.
+I do empirical asset pricing, where I like to explore new data sets, especially those related to subjective expectations.
+My research projects are typically data-intensive and use advanced statistical methods, such as machine learning.

 Contact: